evanstade/indexeddb_playground/README.md

 $ npx http-server build/
 ```

-(This is how an npm newb bludgeoned it into working; improvements welcome.)
+(This is how a node newb bludgeoned it into working; improvements welcome.)